7Ji/wireguard-deployer/README.md

 ```
 Consider plain folders as quick lookup reference.
 It's recommended to use the .tar files to actually deploy your configs and keys so you won't need to `chown` and `chmod` by yourself.

 You can deploy it however as you like.
-For a quick example, use the helper script to deploy the config to SSH remotes:
+For a quick example, use the helper script to deploy the config to SSH remotes with systemd-networkd:
 ```
 ./script/deploy-to-ssh.sh example.d vmA vmB vmC hostA siteC:siteC.example.com ...
 ```